oracle-quickstart/oci-openshift/terraform-stacks/README.md

 ## add-nodes

-Add nodes to an existing OpenShift cluster.
-Requires an existing cluster and an ISO file for booting new nodes.
-Looks up existing cluster infrastructure (VCN, load balancers, etc.) using the "cluster_name" variable.
+Create new instances to be added to an existing OpenShift cluster.
+Requires an OpenShift image file generated specifically for adding nodes.

 #### OCI Resources